Thatguyfergy/FamilyFeud/README.md

    * click to reveal answers
    * assign points
    * go to new questions
-* Alternatively, the webapp is currently hosted at https://familyfeud-kt3l.onrender.com/
+* Alternatively, the webapp is currently hosted at https://familyfeud-kt3l.onrender.com/ As it is a free web hosting service, loading into the webapp may be a bit slow